Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Introduction

 In this paper we consider an SIR model with infection-age dependent infectivity on a large random graph that captures both individual and connectivity heterogeneities.
 In particular, connectivities among individuals are given by a non-homogeneous random graph.
 Each node on this graph represents a single individual, each associated with an individual characteristic/feature.
-These may account for spatial locations, age and/or social belongings.
-So they may be distributed on a compact subset of $\RR^d$, as in the spatial SIR model considered in \cite{KP2024spatial}, which we generalize in the simplest setting of pairwise interactions.
-In the case of age structure or social activity levels, our model generalizes \cite{BBT2020} in that they only consider a finite number of compartments while our model includes a possibly continuous age model.
+These may account for spatial locations, age and/or social behaviors.
+So they may be distributed on a compact subset of $\RR^d$, as in the spatial SIR model considered in \cite{pp-2026,KP2024spatial}, which we generalize in the simplest setting of pairwise interactions.
+Concerning age structure or social activity levels, our model generalizes \cite{BBT2020} in that they only consider a finite number of compartments while our model includes a possibly continuous age model.
 The random connectivity of each edge is then assumed to depend on the individuals' characteristics in a general manner.
-The connectivities indicate various levels of social activities, which may for instance depend on the spatial locations or age (again more generally than the model with age and social activity heterogeneities in \cite{BBT2020}).
+The connectivities indicate various levels of social activities, which may for instance depend on the spatial locations or age.
 The random graphs that we consider are of the same form as the ones in \cite{DFG+24}.
 The main difference is that the connectivity of each edge was assumed in \cite{DFG+24} to be a deterministic function of the pair of individuals' characteristics, while we allow for an additional degree of randomness.
-In \cite{KHT2022}, there was no heterogeneity in the contact rate and the dependency of the graph on individual types is more restrictive.
-Our model extends the framework of stochastic block models considered in \cite{BHI2024} except that the scalings of the contact probability are compatible only in the degenerate cases.
+In \cite{KHT2022}, there is no heterogeneity in the contact rate and the dependency of the graph on individual types is more restrictive.
+In \cite{BHI2024}, the study of SIR dynamics on large graphs only focuses on stochastic block models.

-Each individual is moreover associated with a random varying infectivity function, which reflects the propensity for/ force of infection of each individual at any elapsed time of infection, and depends as well on the individual characteristics.
+Each individual is moreover associated with a random varying infectivity function, which reflects the force of infection of each individual at any time after infection, and depends as well on the individual characteristics.
 As a result, the infectious duration is also individualized (we express the corresponding distribution as a function $F_x(\cdot)$ of the individual characteristic $x$).